BrossTeam/DataProcessingTask-01/README.md

 everything is included.
 Just run the setup.bat script and everything will be setup for you.
 Then open it in as a folder in Visual Studio, and it should be good to go.
+Also make sure to install the [MKL-intel lib](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-download.html) if you don't have it already.
+If you get any MKL related issues then feel free to manually replace the path wherever it's needed.
+___
 For python just pip install ctranslate2 and numpy.

 If you get the following error: ![img.png](img.png)